Sport, Physical Activity and Health Promotion

 • Clinical Populations and Rehabilitation

 Interested in creating interventions that enhance recovery, health, and mobility after injury across a range of populations?
 Then this module is for you.
 You’ll get to grips with both theoretical knowledge and practical skills in the area of exercise and training of clinical populations with long-term health conditions.
-On completion of this module, you shall be accredited with a Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) award, indicating your successful completion of the module.
+On completion of this module, you will be accredited with a Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) award, indicating your successful completion of the module.

 • Public Health Policy